The Return of the King: Book VI: The End of the Third Age

 Meanwhile, Sam rescues Frodo from the tower of Cirith Ungol.
 They set out across Mordor.
 When they reach the edge of the Cracks of Doom, Frodo cannot resist the Ring any longer.
 He claims it for himself and puts it on.
-Gollum suddenly reappears.
+Gollum, who has been stalking them, suddenly reappears.
 He struggles with Frodo and bites off Frodo's finger with the Ring still on it.
 Celebrating wildly, Gollum loses his footing and falls into the Fire, taking the Ring with him.
 When the Ring is destroyed, Sauron loses his power forever.
 All he created collapses, the Nazgûl perish, and his armies are thrown into such disarray that Aragorn's forces emerge victorious.

 Aragorn is crowned King of Arnor and Gondor, and weds Arwen, daughter of Elrond.
 Théoden is buried and Éomer is crowned King of Rohan.
 His sister Éowyn is engaged to marry Faramir, now Steward of Gondor and Prince of Ithilien.
 Galadriel, Celeborn, and Gandalf meet and say farewell to Treebeard, and to Aragorn.

 The four hobbits make their way back to the Shire, only to find that it has been taken over by men directed by "Sharkey" (whom they later discover to be Saruman).
 The hobbits, led by Merry, raise a rebellion and scour the Shire of Sharkey's evil.
 Gríma Wormtongue turns on Saruman and kills him in front of Bag End, Frodo's home.
 He is killed in turn by hobbit archers.
 Merry and Pippin are celebrated as heroes.
 Sam marries Rosie Cotton and uses his gifts from Galadriel to help heal the Shire.
 But Frodo is still wounded in body and spirit, having borne the Ring for so long.
 A few years later, in the company of Bilbo and Gandalf, Frodo sails from the Grey Havens west over the Sea to the Undying Lands to find peace.